Mesothelioma and Veterans

 It was a hands-on approach I guess, and that’s what drew me.
 Cause that’s the way I do things – a hands-on approach.
 They damn well earned it.

-Due to the military’s widespread use of asbestos between the 1930s and early 1980s, veterans today have higher rates of mesothelioma than the general public.
+Between the 1930s and early 1980s, asbestos products were widely used in military ships, bases, and vehicles.
+As a result, U.S. veterans have higher rates of mesothelioma than the general public.

 Veterans account for 1 in 3 mesothelioma cases each year